entailz/thorn/README.md

 then enter the shaders/src directory.
 Compile the shaders:
    - Bash & Zsh: `for shader in *.frag; do qsb --qt6 "$shader" -o "../$shader.qsb"; done`
    - Fish: `for shader in *.frag; qsb --qt6 "$shader" -o "../$shader.qsb"; end`
-5. Vesktop/Vencord: Make sure wal-vesktop is cloned somewhere (just a bash script).
+5. Vesktop/Vencord: Make sure wal-vesktop is cloned somewhere.
 Add the path of script to Globals.qml's walVesktop property.
-Run `./wal-discord -u` for setup, scroll down to Themes in Vencord/Vesktop, enable thorn_discord.theme.
+Run `./wal-discord -u` for setup, scroll down to Themes in Vencord/Vesktop settings, enable thorn_discord.theme, navigate to Vencord in settings and "Enable window transparency".
 Changing wallpaper should modify the color palette of discord theme.

 ## Features